thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 One team member refactors and merges back first.
 The other person has a significant amount of changes on their branch.
 Merging back to mainline will be far more painful for that second person.
 And probably, that will create the necessary tension inside the team.
-Even in teams that work really well together, where they understand this can happen and therefore do not necessarily get upset, yet still one has to "give in" and compromise.
+Even in teams that work surely well together, where they understand this can happen and therefore do not necessarily get upset, yet still one has to "give in" and compromise.
 Which is never a good feeling.

-The longer the branch lives, the more refactoring has occurred, the harder it becomes to merge back because of all the potential merge conflicts and all the potential rework that will be required at merge time.
-Merging back becomes a time consuming and very unpredictable activity.
+The longer the branch lives and the more refactoring has occurred, the harder it becomes to merge back because of all the potential merge conflicts and all the potential rework that will be required at merge time.
+Merging back becomes a time-consuming and very unpredictable activity.
 This will inevitably slow down the team.

 It is exactly this slow down of the team that discourages the adoption of refactoring inside the team.
-We all know, not enough refactoring prevents paying back technical debt.
-When not paying back technical debt, adding new functionality to the code base becomes far more time consuming and difficult.
+We all know, that not enough refactoring prevents paying back technical debt.
+When not paying back technical debt, adding new functionality to the codebase becomes far more time-consuming and difficult.
 Again, this slows down the team.
 To then end in this vicious circle where the team slows down over time.
-Eventually coming to a halt and nobody really understanding why and how this happened.
+Eventually coming to a halt and nobody understood in truth why and how this happened.

 In contrast, refactoring is pretty easy and down right fast when adopting [trunk-based development](https://trunkbaseddevelopment.com) together with [Baby Steps](http://www.slideshare.net/davidvoelkel/baby-steps-tdd-approaches), [Expand-Contract](https://martinfowler.com/bliki/ParallelChange.html) and [Branch by Abstraction](https://www.branchbyabstraction.com).

 ### It works against Collective Ownership

-[Collective Owernership](http://www.extremeprogramming.org/rules/collective.html) is one of key practices of [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming): *anyone who sees an opportunity to add value to any portion of the code is required to do so at any time*.
+[Collective Owernership](http://www.extremeprogramming.org/rules/collective.html) is one of the key practices of [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming): *anyone who sees an opportunity to add value to any portion of the code is required to do so at any time*.

 It has the benefits:

 - Complex code does not live very long, because someone else will soon simplify it.
 As a consequence, adding new functionality will never be difficult.
 - Anyone who finds a problem, will fix it immediately, leading to higher quality.
 - Knowledge of the system is now shared between team members.
-Anyone is able to add functionality or apply changes to any part of the system removing bottlenecks and enabling the fast flow of work through the value stream.
+Anyone can add functionality or apply changes to any part of the system removing bottlenecks and enabling the fast flow of work through the value stream.

 However, with feature branches each team member is working on its own isolated branch hidden from the rest of the team, hence it works against collective ownership.
 Code is written by one individual.
 This introduces the strong tendency to see the code they wrote as "my code".

-We loose the benefit of being a team as the team now dependents on individuals and is not resilient any more.
+We lose the benefit of being a team as the team now depends on individuals and is not resilient anymore.
 We now rely on specific team members to change specific parts of the system.
 Inevitably this introduces bottlenecks for change, reducing throughput and increasing time to market.

 Because it goes against collective ownership, code will tend to be more complex.
-Adding new functionality will be more difficult and more time consuming.
-Again reducing IT delivery throughput and increasing time to market.
+Adding new functionality will be more difficult and more time-consuming.
+Again, this reduces IT delivery throughput and increases time to market.

-Because knowledge of certain parts of the system is concentrated in specific individuals, it increases risk.
+Because knowledge of certain parts of the system is concentrated on specific individuals, it increases risk.

 At last, because feature branching cancels collective ownership, nobody shares the responsibility for the quality of the IT systems.

 ### It introduces batch work and inventory

-When using branches we are in fact introducing batch work.
-The longer the branch lives, the more changes are accumulated on the branch, the bigger the batch size becomes.
+When using branches we are undoubtedly introducing batch work.
+The longer the branch lives and the more changes are accumulated on the branch, the bigger the batch size becomes.
 Where the batch size is the number of commits that exist on the branch since the creation of the branch.

-The drawbacks of batching were discovered by [Taiichi Ohno](https://en.wikipedia.org/wiki/Taiichi_Ohno) at Toyota back in the 1950's.
+The drawbacks of batching were discovered by [Taiichi Ohno](https://en.wikipedia.org/wiki/Taiichi_Ohno) at Toyota back in the 1950s.

 > ... he made an unexpected discovery -- it actually costs less per part to make small batches of stampings than to run off enormous lots.
 >
 > ...
 Making small batches eliminated the carrying cost of the huge inventories ...
 > Even more important, making only a few parts before assembling them [...] caused stamping mistakes to show up almost instantly.
 >
 > The consequences of this latter discovery were enormous.
-It made [workers] much more concerned about quality and it eliminated waste of large numbers of defective parts.
+It made [workers] much more concerned about quality and it eliminated the waste of large numbers of defective parts.
 >
 > ...
 But to make this system work at all [...]
 Ohno needed both extremely skilled and a highly motivated workforce.
 >